-If staff members are intending to travel abroad, they should discuss their plans with their line manager, being mindful of self-isolation/quarantine requirements, and seek approval for the entire period of leave required at the earliest opportunity.
+If staff members are intending to travel abroad, they should discuss their plans with their line manager, being mindful of self-isolation/quarantine requirements, and seek approval for the entire period of leave required (including any quarantine measures that may be required) at the earliest opportunity.

 The Trust is not able to pay the hotel quarantine charges incurred by staff who travel overseas, however, in order to continue with international recruitment it will pay the charge for newly internationally recruited staff to enable their commencement in post.

-- You cannot take a test until you have been in England and self-isolated for 5 full days.
+You cannot take your Test to Release test until you have been in England for 5 full days.

-• If you do not want to opt into the Test to Release scheme, you will need to self-isolate for 10 days.
+If you do not want to opt into the Test to Release scheme, you will need to quarantine for 10 days.

 If travel is deemed essential, the Trust will look to reimburse both new and existing staff members (including bank staff) the cost of the Covid-19 test undertaken by the private provider on the Government list, should they choose to participate in the Test to Release Scheme on entering England following international travel.
 Any request for reimbursement will be reviewed and agreed on a case by cases basis.